 4. Delta Force created its own Iraqi intelligence network

-They called these Iraqis “mohawks.”
+They called these Iraqis "mohawks."
 They were native Iraqis completely vetted and had necessary back stories to fill their cover.
-They provided Delta Force with information on buildings and targets of interest which the operators couldn’t get close to.
-The conducted Human Intelligence by talking with their families and friends and recruited other sources of information.
-They tracked insurgent activities all over, from Internet Cafes to the insurgents’ homes.
+They provided Delta Force with information on buildings and targets of interest which the operators couldn't get close to.
+They conducted Human Intelligence by talking with their families and friends and recruited other sources of information.
+They tracked insurgent activities all over, from Internet Cafes to the insurgents' homes.